MartinRL/costofdelay/README.md

-# costofdelay
+# Cost of Delay (Divided by Duration)
-Google Sheets and Microsoft Excel templates for Cost of Delay (CoD) and Cost of Delay Divided by Duration (CD3) calculations and visualization
+Google Sheets and Microsoft Excel templates for Cost of Delay (CoD) and Cost of Delay Divided by Duration (CD3) calculations and visualization.